Farfetch/rules-framework/CONTRIBUTING.md

 ## Found a bug, what to do?

 First of all, search [existent issues](https://github.com/luispfgarces/rules-framework/issues?q=is%3Aissue+is%3Aopen+label%3Abug+) for any open issue with the bug you found, it might have been already reported.
-If you find a matching issue to yout bug you can subscribe notifications for it and/or complementing with additional information in the comments section.
+If you find a matching issue to yout bug you can subscribe notifications for it and/or complement with additional information in the comments section.

 If you don't see a matching issue, please go ahead and create a new one.
 Make sure you include the following information on issue description: